Shamar/shamar.github.io/_posts/2019-06-03-what-is-informatics.markdown

 # A Political field

-Many practicioners would refuse this qualification of Informatics as a modern form of Philosophy.
+Many practitioners would refuse this qualification of Informatics as a modern form of Philosophy.
 It's not just because of ignorance about Philosophy itself (that is where Logic, was born).
 It's because of a bad feeling about it.